 AI Beyond Recruiting

 The use of artificial intelligence goes beyond resume selection.
 By using artificial intelligence, organizations can lead candidates through a recruiting funnel that will give them a better experience.
 Certain AI tools use chatbots to address candidate questions in real-time and can also be quite valuable during the interview process.
-AI-powered tools for LinkedIn study found that 76% of hiring managers believe AI will be important in the future.
+AI-powered tools for video interviewing allows a candidate’s facial expressions, tone of voice, mannerisms, and word choice to be further analyzed.
+A 2018 LinkedIn study found that 76% of hiring managers believe AI will be important in the future.
 From recruiting to onboarding, artificial intelligence is without a doubt elevating the capabilities of HR.